M88 recovery vehicle: Variants

 The M88A2 is slightly larger than its predecessors, at 8.6 × 3.7 × 3.2 m compared to 8.3 × 3.4 × 3.2 m.
-It has a lower top speed (40 km/h) and a significantly lower road range at 322 km, compared to 450 km.
+It has a lower top speed (40 km/h) and a significantly lower road range at 322 km, compared to the previous 450 km.
 There have been improvements in braking and steering.
 The M88A2 has upgraded armor protection including armored track skirts and applique armor panels, which both previous models lack.
-The later M88A1 and M88A2 models are equipped with Nuclear, Biological, Chemical (NBC) defenses and a smoke screen generator.
-The crew number decreased from 5, to 3–4, to 3 through the series.
+The later M88A1 and M88A2 models are equipped with nuclear, biological, chemical (NBC) defenses and a smoke screen generator.
+The required crew size has decreased from five to four to three through the series.

-The M88A3 configuration features an upgraded powertrain, suspension and tracks, increasing the vehicle’s speed, survivability and reliability.
-The M88A3 features a seventh road wheel to reduce ground pressure and new hydropneumatic suspension units that enable the track to be locked out for greater control when recovering vehicles.

-In February 2017, it was announced that the army had contracted BAE Systems Land and Armaments a $28 million contract modification for the procurement of 11 M88A2 recovery vehicles.
+In February 2017, the Army awarded BAE Systems Land and Armaments a $28 million contract modification for the procurement of 11 M88A2 recovery vehicles.

+The upgrades include a modernized powertrain that boosts horsepower and torque, a seventh road wheel for enhanced stability, and hydro-pneumatic suspension units that improve cross-country mobility and recovery operations.
+By increasing the towing capacity from 70 ST to 80 ST, it eliminates the need for two vehicles for raising and moving the newer, heavier M1 Abrams tanks, effectively bridging the single-vehicle recovery gap.

 Criticism

+During the Gulf War, the U.S. Army recognized the M88A1's insufficient power, weight, mobility, and hoist-winch capabilities, making it unable to effectively recover M1 Abrams.
+The M88A1's speed, when towing an Abrams, could not exceed 5 mph.
+Even at this speed, M88A1s often suffered from engine or transmission problems.
+The U.S. Army had already identified these problems and searched for an improvement vehicle as early as 1981.

 One of the main issues afflicting the M88A2 is a high rate of winch failures.
 The leading cause of these failures is operation of the winch without tension on the cable.
 This leads to "birdnesting" loose wrapping and bunching up of the cable.

-There is also concern with loss of tractive force when an M88A2 tows a heavy M1 Abrams on a slope in wet, muddy conditions.
+There is also concern with loss of traction when an M88A2 tows a heavy M1 Abrams on a slope in wet, muddy conditions.
 The M88A2 was extensively tested at the Aberdeen Proving Ground, Maryland, and in August 1998, was officially approved for the towing of 70-ton combat vehicles such as the M1 Abrams.

+Combat history

+About 8 M88s were sent to Ukraine during Russo-Ukrainian War as a part of a US aid package.
+They were used extensively in the 2023 Ukrainian counteroffensive.
+According to Oryx, at least 2 M88A1s were destroyed by Russian troops, while another one was captured.